-1. Employment: any form or regular occupation or business, part-time or full-time, paid or unpaid, including self-employment, in any legal or natural organization or company falling within the Agency's remit; both active and inactive employment (employees on leave of absence without pay, on temporary invalidity or temporary secondment) are within scope of the declaration of interest.
+1. Employment: any form or regular occupation or business, part-time or full-time, paid or unpaid, including self-employment, in any legal or natural organization or company carrying out any of the activities on which ERA's outputs impact directly; both active and inactive employment (employees on leave of absence without pay, on temporary invalidity or temporary secondment) are within scope of the declaration of interest.

-2. Consultancy, legal representation, advice: any activity in which the concerned person provides advice or services related to the field of the activities of ERA to organizations, companies, associations or other bodies which are active in the railway sector regardless of contractual arrangements or any form of remuneration.
+2. Consultancy, legal representation, advice: any activity in which the concerned person provides advice or services related to the field of the activities of ERA to organizations, companies, associations or other bodies carrying out any of the activities on which ERA's outputs impact directly.
+This includes also services provided on an honorary basis (i.e. for free or without the payment of fees or emoluments);